 Startup Engineering III: From Idea to Business

-This page contains general information about the module Startup Engineering III. the module will next be offered in the summer term 2019, the details of which can be found hier.
+This page contains general information about the module Startup Engineering III.
+The module will not be conducted in the summer term 2020, the details of which can be found hier.

 Goal of the module